 Teryl-Lynn Foxx

-Miss Gay Lousiana, Miss Clique USA, Liaison to the Governors Office, & an Ebony Princess
+Miss Gay Lousiana, Miss Clique USA, Liaison to the Governor’s Office, & an Ebony Princess

-After graduating college Teryl taught history and civics to high school students for two years.
+After graduating college, Teryl taught history and civics to high school students for two years.
 “Although they called me Mr. Sanders, many of the students thought I was a lesbian woman living as a man,” she said.
-If only they could see you now Teryl, “butch” was never in your vocabulary.
+If only they could see you now, Teryl, “butch” was never in your vocabulary.

-At this point she pursued work in clubs as a female impersonator featuring Diana Ross, Whitney Houston, Billy Holiday and Eartha Kit as her trademarks.
+At this point, she pursued work in clubs as a female impersonator featuring Diana Ross, Whitney Houston, Billy Holiday, and Eartha Kit as her trademarks.
 A fashion show coordinator for Saks Fifth Avenue spotted Teryl on stage and arranged for an audition, which began a three-year stint as a runway model.
 It wasn’t until she appeared at the Canadian Miss show as the featured model that her parents saw her for the first time on stage.
-It was then that began to understand who Teryl was.
+It was then that I began to understand who Teryl was.

 “Not top five?”
 I inquired.
-“I was doing really well, but this was right after my breast implants, and they were hard to control.
-During the talent portion of the Continental competition they just popped out, so I lost points,” she said.
-Hmm, one would thin you’d get points for that.
+I was doing well, but this was right after my breast implants, and they were hard to control.
+During the talent portion of the Continental competition, they just popped out, so I lost points,” she said.

-So how did the runway change from modeling to pageantry?
-“Coming from the runway I had to learn to walk for the pageants, I was too “real” girl for them, they wanted the “drag” walk” (chuckle).
+So, how did the runway change from modeling to pageantry?
+“Coming from the runway, I had to learn to walk for the pageants; I was too “real” girl for them; they wanted the “drag” walk” (chuckle).

 I asked Teryl-Lynn what she learned from transitioning.
 “One has to take their time – don’t rush the process, physically, emotionally, or mentally — you must evolve into womanhood”.